EventStore/EventStore/docs/streams/deleting-streams-and-events.md

 - Due to the nature of `$all`, projections using `fromAll` read any deleted events that have not been scavenged.
 They also receive any tombstone events from hard deletes.
 - Projections that read from a specific stream receive that stream's metadata events.
 You can filter these out by ignoring events with an event type `$metadata`.
+- System projections like [by category](../projections/system-projections.md#by-category) or [by event type](../projections/system-projections.md#by-event-type) projections produce new (link) events that are stored in the database in addition to the original event.
+When you delete the original events, then link events will remain in the projected streams, but their links won't be resolved (will have undefined value).
+You can ignore those events in the code logic.